Guide for Authors

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
 If the funding source(s) had no such involvement then this should be stated.
 Please see https://www.elsevier.com/funding.

 This is an open access journal: all articles will be immediately and permanently free for everyone to read and download.
 To provide open access, this journal has an open access fee (also known as an article publishing charge APC) which needs to be paid by the authors or on their behalf e.g. by their research funder or institution.
-The journal is currently free to the authors and readers.
-Peer review under responsibility of the Chinese Petroleum Society.
+The open access publication fee for this journal is USD 800, plus taxes.
+All APCs for articles submitted to the journal before the 31 December 2033 will be fully waived.
+Chinese Petroleum Society pays for the publishing costs incurred by the journal.
+Peer review under responsibility of the Editorial Office of Petroleum Research.

 All articles published open access will be immediately and permanently free for everyone to read, download, copy and distribute.